Skip to main content

 info

-• Let's presume that you have done a successful Search and you can see the device's tree.
+• Assume that you have successful performed a Search and can see the device's tree.

-• Let's presume that you are familiar with the platform and know which parameters, states and commands you wish to play with.
+• Assume that you are familiar with the platform and know which parameters, states and commands you wish to play with.

 Setting the value of a parameter